 Attn: Assistant Director for External Programs

-Waiver of residency:
+Waiver of Residency:

 CAS students planning to study abroad during their senior year must petition to have their on-campus residence requirements waived.
 (Some majors require one semester of residence in the senior year.)
-These petitions are available in CAS 105.
+These petitions are available at CAS 105.